Mysterious moving lights captured in the sky above Chesterfield - did you see them?

 A video has captured strange lights moving across the sky in Chesterfield.

-The footage filmed by a Derbyshire Times reader, who wanted to remain anoymous, shows oval shaped lights darting across the sky.
+The footage filmed by a Derbyshire Times reader, who wanted to remain anonymous, shows oval shaped lights darting across the sky.

 The reader captured the video from her house in the Renishaw area on Sunday.
 She said: “We first noticed the light at 8pm and it was present for just over an hour.